 Two days later I left for San Miguel de Allende, in Guanajuato state, 3.5 hours north of Mexico City.
 Two days after returning from San Miguel, I left for Cuba.
 Upon my return, I had just two full days remaining in Chilangolandia, but no specific plans.
 Monroy was available that Sunday afternoon, and we met for drinks at Parque Lincoln, also in Polanco.
 I walked, from Roma Sur, and including a detour to take pictures at an exhibition of Salvador Dalí sculpture art near Chapultepec Park, the journey took over two hours!

 It wasn’t until we starting talking over drinks that I realized what a good friend Monroy truly is.
 Her positive attitude is infectious, and she convinced me to put renewed focus on completing a writing project that has been sitting in limbo for months, even years.
 I will do it!
-And when it’s done and received with the acclaim that I hope I will be, I will have Monroy – and Maya – to thank for it.
+And when it is finished and received with the acclaim that I hope I will be, I will have Monroy – and Maya – to thank for it.

 The High School Teacher